 Table 7 shows the district results using the same criteria and rating system used for schools.
-Districts are more tightly clustered in the distribution than schools, with fewer districts in the top and bottom tiers (see Figure 5).2 Figure 6 provides a different view of the district index results.
+Districts are more tightly clustered in the distribution than schools, with fewer districts in the top and bottom tiers (see Figure 5).2 Figure 6 provides the distribution of all the district index results.
 Of the 16 districts in the "struggling" tier, the average size was about 1,000 students (the median was slightly more than 400 students).
-Half of the 16 districts made AYP in part because the AYP targets were relatively low in 2007, the margin of error is large for small districts, and many of the student groups in the smaller districts had fewer students than the required minimum to make a AYP determination.
+Half of the 16 districts made AYP in part because the AYP targets were relatively low in 2007, the margin of error is large for small districts, and many of the student groups in the smaller districts had fewer students than the required minimum to make an AYP determination.
+Figure 7 shows the results by county.